caggursoy/Cross-Age-Effect/README.md

 It is subject to change as the app is directly related with my MSc thesis work.

 Update @ 10.07.2019
-As my thesis is complete, the whole code will be released here with the how-to-run readmes soon.
+As my thesis comes to a conclusion, the whole code will be released here with the how-to-run readmes soon.

 Update @ 23.02.2019
 Old code for Behavioural test is moved to legacy folder.